rituprasad92/digital-frameworks-hw/homework3.md

 Higgins' second largest donation was a total of $8,500 from different executives at Harvey Gulf International Marine, LLC - a company that provides off-shore supply and transport ships.
 While the Harvey Gulf website says they endeavor to provide no harm to "people, assets, or the environment," the company has a history of working with drilling rigs, 'large' offshore structures, subsea construction, and pipeline inspection.

 Higgins has also been funded by the NRA, which donated $2,500.
-But a heftier donation this year - $5,400 - came from Mr. Matt Busbice at Plano Synergy - a hunting gear company whose owners, the Busbices, also star on a reality TV show called "/Country Buck$/."
+But a heftier donation this year - $5,400 - came from Mr. Matt Busbice at Plano Synergy - a hunting gear company whose owners, the Busbices, also star on a reality TV show called "*Country Buck$*."

 The Busbice "clan" owns, per Plano Synergy's website, a "55,000-acre ranch (three times the size of Manhattan), a sportsman fantasy camp in Louisiana," that is their "testing ground" for new products.
 Their mission is to perfect their high-tech hunting innovations, family-style."